-This brick-and-mortar/online dichotomy might already be an outdated concept, though.
+This online/brick-and-mortar shopping dichotomy might already be an outdated concept, though.
 With Amazon owning Whole Foods as well as some Amazon-branded retail outlets and every mall-based chain selling through its own app, the distinction is blurring.

 Technology and consumer preferences are further driving the confluence.

 “Retail stores of all sizes are turning part of their real estate footprint into logistics and fulfillment centers as they try to blend in-store shopping with e-commerce offerings,” writes Axios’s Kim Hart.
 “The trend is pushing brands to locate stores closer to dense population centers to try to reach consumers where they are and better cover the last-mile delivery zone to doorsteps. … Now that people are starting to venture out to stores again, retail brands have to cater to those who are now in the habit of shopping from home as well as those who prefer the in-store experience.”